 What If I Make a Mistake on a W-2 Form?

-Before you send off those forms to employees, check for these common errors.
+Before you send off those forms to employees, check for errors.
 If you do make a mistake, you can easily correct the form and give the corrected form back to the employee.
 If the mistake is discovered after you have submitted the forms to the Social Security Administration, here's the process for correcting the form.
 If you find the error after you have submitted the original forms, you must submit a W-2c form and a W-3c form.